sohamgoswami07/AI-Image-Generator-Using-Python/README.md

 Step 3:
 Insert your API key into the programme
 (Go to "openai.com" website and login or signup with your credentials and copy your own API key and paste it inside the code)
-Follow the instruction properly and you good to go, run the code in your system with live server and give a structure of your imagination with AI..
+Follow the instruction properly and you good to go, run the code using live server and give a structure of your imagination with AI..

 # Warning
 Don't forget to remove your API key after use